 Can knowledge of buck rubbing locations help develop more effective habitat plans – plans that produce more predictable deer movement patterns?
 This is a question we tackled in Part 1 of this article when we looked at rub density by habitat type and near linear features.
 Now, let’s look at the effect of terrain on buck travels and rubbing behaviors.
-I’ll be covering this entire topic in detail in my live seminar at the QDMA National Convention in August.

 The terrain of my study area, located in western middle Tennessee, is classified as ridge-and-hollow topography, consisting of long, narrow, meandering ridge-lines separated by steep-sided, narrow valleys.
 With terrain being such a prominent feature of the landscape, I was curious as to whether specific terrain features would display higher rub densities, suggesting more frequent buck travels along those topographic features.